|From our Students & Alumni|

 Fresh out of your undergraduate studies and not sure yet if graduate school is the right decision at this time in your life?
 Have you been out of the classroom for a while and have some understandable concerns about returning to the academic realm?
 Maybe you’re not a worship leader–maybe you’re not even employed by a church–and you’re concerned that you might not fit into the IWS community.
 Maybe your church background doesn’t look very much like some of the pictures right here on the website.
 Is IWS for you?

-The Institute for Worship Studies will encourage you to think more deeply and purposefully about your own tradition’s approach to worship.
+The Institute for Worship Studies will encourage you to think more deeply, purposefully, and formationally about your own tradition’s approach to worship.
 Both degree programs are crafted in such a way as to be highly applicable and practical; rather than accumulating mere “head knowledge,” our students are expected to apply what they’ve been learning within their own ministry contexts.

-As an IWS student, you will learn to approach Christian worship in a way that is grounded in biblical theology and church history, with a particular emphasis on postmodern spirituality, worship and the arts, and the church’s role in a transcultural world.
+As an IWS student, you will learn to approach Christian worship in a way that is grounded in biblical theology and church history, worship and the arts, Christian formation, and the church’s role in advocating for culturally intelligence.
 All of our students, whether they’re in the M.W.S. program or the D.W.S. program, are immersed in what our founder Bob Webber called “the four-fold order of worship” (i.e., Gathering, The Word, Communion/Thanksgiving, and Sending).

 While we have many worship leaders and music ministers in our student body, IWS has enjoyed an increasing number of senior pastors, teachers, theologians, and missionaries in recent years.
 Students don’t necessarily need to be employed by a church in order to begin a program at IWS.
 Rather, our students simply need to have a ministry context that they call their own and into which they can apply what they’re learning at IWS.
 Perhaps your context is a congregation or a classroom.
 Perhaps you volunteer in your church’s worship team on a regular basis, or perhaps your main passion is ministering to those in prison, serving the needy in the inner-city, or participating in God’s Kingdom work through some other community outreach.
 Regardless of your ministry context, IWS has a place for you!